 Various tools used in Lean Six Sigma include –

 - Kaizen (continuous improvement)

 - Value Stream Mapping

-Q24.
-What are different quality levels of Six Sigma?
+Q26.
+What are the different quality levels of Six Sigma?

 Six Sigma quality level is a methodology to measure the quality of a process.
-Every sigma level corresponds to a number of acceptable defects per million, and the optimum sigma level is achieved when the process accuracy goes to 3.4 defects per million opportunities.
-The admissible number of defects per million as per every sigma level is –
+Every sigma level corresponds to several acceptable defects per million, and the optimum sigma level is achieved when the process accuracy goes to 3.4 defects per million opportunities.
+The permissible number of defects per million as per every sigma level is –

 1 – 6,90,000